IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 * Turretin's decisive move: Premise 4 is **false**
   * Our sins were imputed to Christ — so at the bar of God's justice, Christ was **legally guilty**
   * Christ remains personally virtuous — pure, selfless, compassionate
-  * But he was counted legally guilty on account of imputed sin
+  * But He was counted legally guilty on account of imputed sin
 * Therefore the demands of negative retributive justice are not violated at all — there is no innocent person being punished here

 ---